peter hanson's field guide to interesting film

 Ferrer, Miguel.
 Actor, 1955-2017.
 Born to showbiz royals Jose Ferrer and Rosemary Clooney, Ferrer cut his teeth with smallish TV and movie parts for several years before devouring the role of ambitious corporate prick Bob Morton in "RoboCop" (1987).
 Among his many shining moments in the picture, Ferrer empties a men's room with his arrogant talk about his boss, and then sniffs blow off a hooker while celebrating his ill-gotten gains.
 Ferrer turns Morton into slime of the first order, exactly the sort of character for whom the cliché "a bad guy you love to hate" was coined.
 Equally adept at playing intense and laconic characters, and possessed of an arresting voice that rode low and smooth, Ferrer aggregated a freewheeling filmography containing everything from the socially conscious artistry of Steven Soderbergh's "Traffic" (2000), in which he plays a pragmatic drug dealer, to the lowbrow absurdity of "Fish Heads" (1978), a music video for the cult-fave novelty song.
 From 2001 to 2007, Ferrer essayed the frequently surprising role of medical examiner Dr. Garret Macy on the forensic drama "Crossing Jordan."
-At the time of his death, he was in the midst of another long run on a popular procedural, "NCIS: Los Angeles."
+At the time of his death, he was in the midst of another long run on a popular procedural, "NCIS: Los Angeles," which featured Ferrer from 2012 to 2017.

 "fflokes" aka "North Sea Hijack" (1980).
-A pleasant complement to Roger Moore's Bond outings, this competently mounted thriller casts Moore against type as a reclusive, woman-hating, cat-loving eccentric who happens to be a master at mounting raids on the high seas.
-Featuring a colorful cast (James Mason, Michael Parks, Anthony Perkins), the Andrew V. McLachlan-helmed picture is routine excepting the characterization of Rufus Excalibur ffolkes (Moore), a unique action hero who deserved another screen outing, or at least a more energetic debut.
+A pleasant complement to Roger Moore's Bond outings, this competently mounted thriller casts Moore against type as a reclusive, woman-hating, cat-loving eccentric who happens to be a master at planning and executing high-seas commando missions.
+These skills prove useful once the rudimentary plot, about the hijacking of oil rigs off the coast of England, kicks into gear.
+Featuring a colorful cast (James Mason, Michael Parks, Anthony Perkins), the Andrew V. McLachlan-helmed picture is routine excepting the characterization of Rufus Excalibur ffolkes (Moore), a unique protagonist who deserved another screen outing, or at least a more energetic debut.
 Worth a casual Saturday afternoon viewing for fans of the high-adventure genre and especially for those eager to see Moore somewhat out of his element, the movie also benefits from Perkins' droll villainy.